 Hyer and Brandon suggest that it would have been useful to have measures of the brain injury itself, such as the Post Concussion Symptom Scale, or biomarkers such as target proteases in glial cells.
 They suggest that comprehensive neuropsychological testing could have been used to identify neuropsychological deficits, as well as compensatory strengths.

-Webb comments are similar, pointing out that findings from neuroimaging, neurological and neuropsychological examinations, as well as medical records, would have been advantageous.
+Webb’s comments are similar, pointing out that findings from neuroimaging, neurological and neuropsychological examinations, as well as medical records, would have been advantageous.
 She also suggests that medical tests might also have been useful to help identify any other factors that might have been contributing to Judith’s condition.

 King also contends that a full neuropsychological assessment would have been useful, to determine whether executive deficits were truly evident.
 In addition, he suggests that clinical data would have been useful to determine the extent to which there was an ongoing neurological basis to Judith’s cognitive problems, and the severity of these underlying pathologies.